 Discharge Apparel Printing

 Discharge printing is the process of bleaching the dye out of the shirt, leaving its natural color showing through (usually a tan color).
 We can also PMS match discharge ink, however results vary depending on shirt color & brand.
 The only major downside with the discharge printing process is that you must wash the shirts before they take their "no feel" state.
 How do we know that - we have been working with discharge inks for over 10 years now!

 Examples of Discharge Printing

 What is Discharge Printing?

 Discharge printing is the process of using water-based inks to bleach the manufacturer’s dye out of a shirt and replacing it with whatever dye color you choose.
-This kind of screen printing is done with water-based inks that soak into the fabric, instead of just sitting on top of it.
+This kind of discharge screen printing is done with water-based inks that soak into the fabric, instead of just sitting on top of it.
 Typically this is done with cotton tees that are black, gray or darker in color.